higan-emu/higan/README.md

 higan is a multi-system emulator with an uncompromising focus on accuracy and code readability.

+It is a research project meant to improve all emulators through open source collaboration, and as such is not meant to be used as a standard emulator for playing games (although it can be used as such with some patience.)

+Testing is greatly appreciated so that the emulation quality can be improved.
+Such improvements will migrate downstream to user-focused emulators such as bsnes.

 It currently emulates the following systems: Famicom, Famicom Disk System, Super Famicom, Super Game Boy, Game Boy, Game Boy Color, Game Boy Advance, Game Boy Player, SG-1000, SC-3000, Master System, Game Gear, Mega Drive,